beyond-all-reason/infrastructure/docs/current_infra.md

 All components of the runtime infrastructure also need to fetch different assets and configurations to function, and that part is described on the [Assets Serving](assets_serving.md) page.

+> [!IMPORTANT]
+> This page covers how we the runtime infrastructure looks like *right now*.
+The large strategic [New Lobby Client project](new_client.md) is going to change a lot of this, and makes some existing runtime components in maintanance mode.

 ## System diagram

 > [!TIP]